Home » FAQ

 Early childhood is an ideal time to start exposure to a second language because early childhood offers a small window of opportunity where the brain learns language easier than any other time in life.
 Even better, studies show that there are many cognitive benefits for children who are educated in a second language.
 Many bilingual children demonstrate increased analytical, social, and academic skills in math, science, creativity and memory.
 Here in New Hanover County, students at the Forest Hills Spanish Immersion Elementary School program outperformed non-immersion students on state standardized testing at both the county and state level!
 Here is a fantastic, easy-to-read article about the 15 reasons for kids to learn a foreign language and it includes many links to study sources.

 Currently we are a half-day program, operating from 9 a.m.- 1 p.m.
 Monday- Friday.
-If you are interested in a full-day Spanish immersion preschool experience, please indicate this on our Parent Survey, as this is something we may be able to offer in the future, depending on interest.
+If you are interested in a full-day Spanish immersion preschool experience, please indicate this on our Parent Survey, as this is something we may be able to offer in the future.

 We are located at 100 Spartan Road, 1B, which is off Market Street near Defy Gravity.

 We are open all year.
 Our official school year runs September – May with an optional summer extension.
 In order to maintain their Spanish language skills, most of our students continue their regular schedule during the summer but we also offer the option to take the summers off.
 Outside students can participate in our summer camp from June-August, based on availability.

 2 days/week- $250/month

 Summer camp rates (June-August)